+g.
 Environmental Review

-An environmental review must be performed on the property prior to federal funds being committed by subrecipients and the state (24 CFR Parts 50, 58, 574, 582, 583, and 970).
+An environmental review must be performed on the property prior to federal funds being committed by Montgomery County (24 CFR Parts 50, 58, 574, 582, 583, and 970).
 No commitment or disbursement of funds will occur prior to the completion of this review.
 The environmental review shall document compliance with 24 CFR Part 58 and all related laws, authorities, and executive orders.
+The CDBG-DR Program will not reconstruct or rehabilitate homes that have been determined to be in a floodway.

-5 Family Codes, Title 5, Section 231.006
+6 Family Codes, Title 5, Section 231.006

+h.
 National Flood Insurance Program (NFIP) Verification